M66B/FairEmail/FAQ.md

 * Optional: *read the contents of your SD card* (READ_EXTERNAL_STORAGE): to accept files from other, outdated apps, see also [this FAQ](#user-content-faq49)
 * Optional: *use fingerprint hardware* (USE_FINGERPRINT) and use *biometric hardware* (USE_BIOMETRIC): to use biometric authentication
 * Optional: *find accounts on the device* (GET_ACCOUNTS): to use [OAuth](https://en.wikipedia.org/wiki/OAuth) instead of passwords
-* Android 5.1 Lollipop and before: *use accounts on the device* (USE_CREDENTIALS): needed to select accounts (not used/needed on later Android versions)
+* Android 5.1 Lollipop and before: *use accounts on the device* (USE_CREDENTIALS): to use OAuth instead of passwords (not used/needed on later Android versions)

 The following permissions are needed to show the count of unread messages as a badge (see also [this FAQ](#user-content-faq106)):